zendir-dev/zendir-py-examples/README.md

 # zendir_examples
-This repository includes some examples for the Nominal API using the zendir Python package.
+This repository includes some examples for the Zendir API using the 'zendir' Python package.